 There should be a zero-tolerance approach to any incidence of SVSH.
 All such incidents should be reported via MyConcern, and cases will be added to the SVSH register (kept by the DSL).
-A victim must be reassured they they are being taken seriously and that they will be supported and kept safe.
-No victim should ever be made to feel ashamed for making a report, whether this is to a member of staff or to an external agency such as the NSPCC.
+A victim must be reassured they are being taken seriously and that they will be supported and kept

-Appendix B: Flowchart from Keeping Children Safe in Education 2022
+20.Appendix B: Flowchart from Keeping Children Safe in Education 2023